 Overdentures

-Denture Treatment
+Denture Treatment in Ardmore, PA

 We will ensure our patients are in good oral health before restorative treatment for the best restoration possible.
 If needed, we can provide tooth extractions and periodontal therapy.
-We will work with a local oral surgeon for patients who want implant-supported dentures.
+We work with a local oral surgeon for patients who want implant-supported dentures.

 Traditional Vs. Implant Dentures

-One of the main advantages of implant dentures is their stability and security.
-Since anchored to the jawbone, implant dentures do not slip or move around like traditional dentures.
-This means individuals can eat and speak confidently without worrying about their dentures coming loose.
+You can eat and speak confidently without worrying about your dentures coming loose.
 Implant dentures also help to preserve the jawbone and prevent bone loss, which can occur over time with traditional dentures.

 How long do dentures last?